-stricter export controls on certain goods and services listed in the Multilateral Export Control Regime, including on semiconductors, to Russia.
+• stricter export controls on goods and services listed in the Multilateral Export Control Regime, including on semiconductors, to Russia.

-- a prohibition on receipt of payments, loans or guarantees, relating to the export of goods contributing to the strengthening of Russia's military capabilities to 49 organisations designated as "specific organizations of the Russian Federation". - an asset freeze targeting 20 individuals and two organisations related to the Russian government as well as 12 individuals and 10 organisations related to the Belarus government.
+a prohibition on receipt of payments relating to the export of goods contributing to the strengthening of Russia's military capabilities to 49 organisations designated as "specific organizations of the Russian Federation".
+Japan will also impose a prohibition on the export of such goods, but the date of implementation is still pending.

-stricter export controls on certain goods and services listed in the Multilateral Export Control Regime, including on semiconductors, to Belarus.
+stricter export controls on goods and services listed in the Multilateral Export Control Regime, including on semiconductors, to Belarus.